 Theatre is a way out of loneliness

 Despite the gloom that surrounds us, this is an extraordinarily hopeful time to work in the arts.
-In the face of the digital revolution one might have expected theatre to be obsolete by now.
+In the face of the digital revolution one might have expected theatre to be obsolete with a switftness.
 Yet theatre is far from dead as it still thrills us, provokes us, inspires us, and revitalizes us like nothing else on earth.
-And to think it does all this with nothing more than the sound of the human voice telling a story.
+To think it does all this with nothing more than the sound of a human being telling a story is its own kind miracle.
 In times of loneliness, seek it out.

 — Michael French